potherca-blog/PrintableCalendarGenerator/readme.md

 ## Hiatus

-Obviously, due to the specific implemenation of the generator (and lack of proper documentation) it is currently not at a broadly-usable stage.
+Obviously, due to the specific implementation of the generator (and lack of proper documentation) it is currently not at a broadly-usable stage.
 As I continue to use the generator more, it will become more and more genericly-implemented.
 It is my intention to be able to offer the functionality